Norman Island British Virgin Islands

 The Caves

-Inside the Caves at Norman Island, British Virgin Islands
+Inside the Caves on Norman Island

-The Caves are probably the most visited spot in the whole British Virgin Islands.
-Many day boats from both Road Town and the US Virgin Islands bring hoards of cruise ship passengers to Norman Island for a quick snorkel.
+The Caves are probably the most visited spot in the British Virgin Islands.
+Many day boats from Road Town and the US Virgin Islands bring hoards of cruise ship passengers to Norman Island for a quick snorkel.

-Dinghy Moorings at the Caves on Norman Island
+Tying up at the Caves on Norman Island

 Playing with the Fish, Norman Island, British Virgin Islands!

 Take a slice of bread or some cereal with you.
 Fish will come up to within inches away from your face mask, looking for treats.
-A note on fish feeding, some are against it, some are not, I have always been amazed that many that are against it when asked, would have no qualms what so ever about putting a bird feeder on their porch!
+A note on fish feeding, some are against it, some are not, I have always been amazed that many that are against it when asked, would have no qualms whatsoever about putting a bird feeder on their porch!
 What is the difference?

-There will be swarms of striped fish called Sergeant Majors, larger silverfish with a dark black/blue stripe along their back, these are Bar Jack.
+There will be swarms of striped fish called Sergeant Majors, larger silverfish with a dark black/blue stripe along their back; these are Bar Jack.

 Types of Fish at the Caves, Norman Island, British Virgin Islands

-While doing this, other fish will often dart in to gobble up some eggs.
+While doing this, other fish often dart in to gobble up some eggs.
 Many snorkel fins are blue and black.
 The Sergeant Major’s will often dart out to shoo off these colored fins.
 The darker the color of the fish, the longer they have been protecting eggs.

-Inside the Caves, you will see small fish called Glassy Eyed Sweepers.
+Inside the caves, you will see small fish called glassy-eyed sweepers.
 The walls of the Caves also hide the bright orange cup corals that live in dark spots.

 Don’t forget to look for treasure while in the caves!